Tawfiq Canaan: Medical career

-Returning to Jerusalem from Beirut, Canaan began work in the German Deaconesses Hospital [German], co-administering it with Dr. Adalbert Einsler (1848–1919) during a senior physician’s absence in 1906.
+Returning to Jerusalem from Beirut, Canaan began work in the German Deaconesses Hospital [German], co-administering it with Dr. Adalbert Einsler (1848–1919) during a senior physician's absence in 1906.
 He was also sought as a manager at the German-Jewish Hospital (Shaare Zedek).
 His first published medical article as a practicing physician, “Cerebro-Spinal Meningitis in Jerusalem" (1911), was based on studies he conducted with the director there.

-Between 1912-1914, Canaan travelled to Germany several times to further his knowledge of microbiology and tropical diseases.
+Between 1912 and 1914, Canaan travelled to Germany several times to further his knowledge of microbiology and tropical diseases.
 He met his wife, Margot Eilender, in an Esperanto class on his first trip there.
 Margot's father was a German importer and she was born and raised in Palestine.
 They were quickly married, having their first child Yasma that same year, and built their family home in the al-Musrarah district of Jerusalem in 1913, where their three other children (Theo, Nada, and Leila) were born.
 In that home, Canaan also opened the only Arab clinic operating in Jerusalem at the time.

 One of the physicians Canaan collaborated with in Germany was Hans Müch, head of a mission to Palestine whose 1913 report on tuberculosis included three research papers authored by Canaan.
 That same year, he was appointed director of the Malaria Branch of the International Health Bureau, a world center for medical research and microscopic examination founded by The German Society for Fighting Malaria, The Jewish Health Bureau, and The Jewish Physicians and Scientists for Improving Health in Palestine.
-He also served patients at the Arab General Hospital in the hilltop village of Sheikh Badr next to Jerusalem.
+He served patients at the Arab General Hospital in the hilltop village of Sheikh Badr next to Jerusalem.